 If there is a policy to apply post processing on the IE before the exposure, e.g. anonymization, the DCF shall apply the same.

-Editor’s note: Whether UDM is the right NF to store these granular information is FFS.
+NOTE 1: Whether UDM is the right NF to store this granular information is not addressed in the present document.

-Editor’s note: Aspect related to allowed IEs for UE-side model training data and applicable post processing on IEs before exposure is FFS
+NOTE 2: Aspect related to allowed IEs for UE side model training data and applicable post processing on IEs before exposure is not addressed in the present document.

 6.11.3 Evaluation

-FFS.
+None.

 6.12 Solution #11: Security of UE connection setup with Data Collection NF using TLS

 6.12.1 Introduction